niku-live/PSI2025-Playground/README.md

 ## 👥 Team Members

 - [Add team member names here]

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License allows unrestricted use, modification, and distribution while requiring only attribution.

 ---
 *For detailed documentation, see the [Docs](Docs/) folder.
 This project is actively maintained as of September 2025.*